Morsmalleo/AhMyth/README.md

 Issues
 ======
-Any issue regarding the AhMyth Server or the AhMyth Client, must be posted using the *Issue Templates*.
+Any issue regarding the AhMyth Server or the AhMyth Client, must be posted using the *Issue Templates*, if you don't use the *Issue Templates* please post the Issues with enough valid information.

-Any issues that are posted, that do not use the Issue Templates, or non-template issues that do not contain valid enough information, will be removed without question!
-We work hard here to keep the issues section as clean and as understanding as possible, so please help us to do that by using the Issue Templates for your issues.
+We work hard here to keep the issues section as clean and as understanding as possible, so please help us to do that by using the Issue Templates or providing non-template issue with decent information.

 Duplicate Issues will also be removed without question if I can see that the user was to lazy to check the closed issues.
 #